TD-Dan/Sunwai/Full dictionary.baked.md

 Example::   *Se o **mo**.* = "That is **greatness/intensity**."
 (Better).

 ### Action
 *   To make something larger in size, more intense, or to amplify its scale/degree.
-Often requires ta.
+Often requires TA.

 Example::   *A ta **mo** le heim.* = "I **enlarge** the home (in size)."
 Example::   *Ta **mo** le wailu!* = "**Amplify/Intensify** the sound!"